 The Company has put in place a process for selecting, appointing new Directors and re-appointing Directors to the Board.
 Where there is a need to appoint a new Director, the Nominating Committee will evaluate the balance and mix of skills, knowledge and experience of the Board and Board Committees in order to identify the essential and desirable competencies of the candidate.
 The Nominating Committee may identify candidates for appointment as new Directors through business network of Board members or engage external independent professional advisors in the search for suitable candidates.
 The Nominating Committee will generally identify suitable candidates skilled in core competencies such as strategic planning, accounting or finance and business or management expertise.
-If the Nominating Committee decides that a candidate is suitable, the Nominating Committee would recommend its choice to the Board of Directors.
+If the Nominating Committee decides that a candidate is suitable, the Nominating Committee would recommend its choice to the Board.
 In relation to the re-appointment of Directors, the Nominating Committee assesses the performance of the Director in accordance with the process and performance criteria approved by the Board.
 Upon obtaining a satisfactory conclusion of the same, the Nominating Committee recommends the re-appointment of such Director to the Board for approval.

-The Nominating Committee, after reviewing the respective list of directorships held by each Director as well as their attendance and time committed to Company's affairs, is satisfied that all Directors who sit on multiple boards are able to devote adequate time and attention to the affairs of the Company and to fulfill their duties as Directors.
+The Nominating Committee, after reviewing the respective list of directorships held by each Director as well as their attendance and time committed to Company's affairs, is satisfied that all Directors who sit on multiple boards are able to devote adequate time and attention to the affairs of the Company and to fulfill their duties as Directors for FY2021.
 The Board has set the maximum number of 10 listed company board representations which any Director of the Company may hold at any one time.
+The Board is of the view that this maximum limit to board representations in listed companies would allow Directors to have increased exposure to different Boards and broaden their experience and knowledge on board matters without affecting their time commitment to the Company, hence ultimately benefitting the Company.
 All Directors have complied with this requirement.

-(6) Board Performance
+(5) Board Performance